RNAcentral/angularjs-genoverse/README.md

 Configuration
 =============

-We have 2 directives in this package: <genoverse> and <genoverse-track>.
+We have 2 directives in this package: `<genoverse>` and `<genoverse-track>`.

-Here is the full description of their attributes that you can use to configure them.
+Below is the full description of their attributes that you can use to configure them.

 Note that all attributes are interpolated, i.e. use 2-way data-binding.
 So if you try passing an attribute as `<genoverse attr="val">`, angular will look for variable, called "val", not a string "val".
 If you want just to pass a literal, use another pair of quotes like: `<genoverse attr="'literal'"`.

 genoverse
 ---------

 Global configuration of the browser.
-To specify available tracks, use nested <genoverse-track> attributes.
+To specify tracks, use nested `<genoverse-track>` tags within `genoverse`.

 Attribute  | Type   | Required | Description
 ---------- | ------ | -------- | -----------